Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_functions.md

 ---

-    title: Functions
+    title: "Functions"
-    linkTitle: Functions
+    linkTitle: "Functions"
-    weight: 220
+    weight: 210

----
-The function expression syntax is modeled on the following, while still respecting basic command rules:
+---The function expression syntax is modeled on the following, while still respecting basic command rules:

-- A unique keyword that identifies the function (id\_func).
-This keyword is always preceded by the character \_ (underscore).
+- A unique keyword that identifies the function (id_func).
+This keyword is always preceded by the character _ (underscore).
 - Two invariable identifier parameters: PARM and RC.
 The PARM parameter specifies the function call, and RC provides an execution report.

 ```